-- In any patient who develops illness with pneumonia consider Legionnaires' disease and collect a history of possible exposures to aerosolized water, such as hot tubs, cooling towers, showers, and decorative fountains where they live, work, or have visited. - Obtain urine antigen testing for Legionella in all cases of community-acquired pneumonia, healthcare-associated pneumonia, or other severe lower respiratory disease without clear etiology. - Obtain lower respiratory specimens (e.g., sputum, bronchoalveolar lavage) for culture on selective media prior to starting antibiotics. - Report positive cases to DHEC as soon as possible, but no later than 3 days, after identification by contacting the Regional Public Health Office where the patient resides (see contact information for the Regional Public Health Offices below).
+- In any patient who develops illness with pneumonia consider Legionnaires' disease and collect a history of possible exposures to aerosolized water, such as jet sprayers, cooling towers, hot tubs, showers, decorative fountains, or other sources of water mists where they live, work, or have visited. - Consider diagnostic testing for other common respiratory illnesses including influenza and COVID-19. - Obtain urine antigen testing for Legionella in all cases of community-acquired pneumonia, healthcare-associated pneumonia, or other severe lower respiratory disease without clear etiology. - Obtain lower respiratory specimens (e.g., sputum, bronchoalveolar lavage) for culture on selective media prior to starting antibiotics. - Report positive cases to DHEC as soon as possible, but no later than 3 days, after identification by contacting the Regional Public Health Office where the patient resides (see contact information for the Regional Public Health Offices below).